top of page

 Virtual Team Meeting

-Tinnitus and Mindfulness
+Tinnitus and Mindfulness Research

 Research has demonstrated the effectiveness of mindfulness training in reducing tinnitus distress.
 A 2019 systematic review found that a decrease of tinnitus distress scores occurred directly post therapy in seven moderate to high quality studies, with six of the seven studies showing a "statistically significant decrease in tinnitus distress scores directly after mindfulness training."
-An eighth study demonstrating the effectiveness of mindfulness training in reducing tinnitus distress was published in 2023.

 Online Mindfulness Training